phpearth/conduct/conduct.md

 Humor and sarcasm are not encouraged because they can have different points of reference among users.

-Personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general) are explicitly not allowed in the group.
-This includes requests for WhatsApp numbers to form new "PHP Developers WhatsApp" groups, regardless of if the numbers themselves are public or not.
+Sharing or requesting for personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general) are explicitly not allowed in the group.
+Instead you should use private message functionality.

 **Hijacking topics** is not allowed.
 This either includes offtopic advertisements in comments or commenting in a way that should be done by starting a new conversation.

-Exploits and hacks will be deleted and will end with a permanent removal of your membership.
+Exploits and hacks are not allowed.

 You must respect licenses and other people's work.
 To use other people's code, text, themes, designs and similar intellectual property, please consult with